Siege of St Andrews Castle: Siege

 The Parliament of Scotland at Stirling on 11 June 1546 issued a proclamation that none should sell the Castilians any kind of supplies.
 The lairds were summoned to plead their case in Edinburgh; they refused and Norman Leslie was declared a traitor.
 For the time of his captivity, Regent Arran's son was excluded from the Scottish royal succession.
 William Kirkcaldy of Grange negotiated with Henry VIII in England, offering James Hamilton to become a hostage in England.
 In September, Henry VIII ordered some supplies to be sent in six ships commanded by William Tyrrell with the military engineer Richard Lee, and that the Lairds should hand over Hamilton to be brought to England (but this was not done).
 English intervention was hampered by Scottish diplomacy in peace negotiations.
 England and France were now at peace.
 A mission to St Andrews would be a new cause for war between Scotland and England, preventing the 'comprehension' of Scotland in this new treaty.
 Mary of Hungary believed the Scottish diplomats's chief purpose was delaying English action at St Andrews.
 Scotland remained at war with the Empire, meaning that there was no redress for piracy, and she sent her envoy, Matthew Strick, to Scotland to clarify the situation.

-At first at St Andrews, according to Pitscottie, the garrison harassed the countryside roundabout, raising fires and "using their bodies in lechery with fair women."
+At first at St Andrews, according to Pitscottie, the garrison harassed the countryside round about the town, raising fires and "using their bodies in lechery with fair women."
 Regent Arran made preparations for a long siege.
-Monasteries in Scotland were ordered to pay a tax of £6000 towards the costs of recovering the castle.
+Monasteries in Scotland were ordered to pay a tax of £6,000 towards the costs of recovering the castle.
 Norman Leslie and Kirkcaldy of Grange with their accomplices were excommunicated for the slaughter of the Cardinal.
 On 23 November a copy of this "great cursing" was made and delivered to the Castle.